dwhieb/documentdb-session/README.md

 **1. Set a default TTL for the entire collection**

 Choose this option if sessions are the only type of document in your collection.

-`documentdb-session` only sets the `ttl` attribute on individual documents, not the entire collection.
-In order for automatic deletion to work, you must have the TTL setting turned on for the collection.
-If you do not, you will have to delete your sessions in some other way. *It is recommended that you enable TTL.* If you enable TTL and set a default TTL for the collection level, it is not necessary to set the `ttl` property here, since DocumentDB will automatically delete documents.
-But if you only want your session documents to have a TTL (and not all the documents in the collection), you should turn on TTL for the collection without setting a default, and include your desired TTL time in the `ttl` property here.
-This will delete your sessions when they expire, but not other documents in the collection.
-You can read more about DocumentDB's TTL feature [here](https://azure.microsoft.com/en-us/documentation/articles/documentdb-time-to-live/).
+This will automatically delete every document in the collection once it has been inactive (not changed or updated) for the time specified by the TTL.
+If you choose this option, you do not need to set the `ttl` config property in `documentdb-session`.

+**Important:** *If you have other, non-session data in your collection, do **not** set a default TTL for the collection, or ALL your documents will be deleted once they expire.*

+You can set a default TTL for the collection either by calling the `.replaceCollection()` method of the DocumentDB Node.js SDK and including an attribute `"defaultTtl": {your TTL, in seconds}`, or by going to the Settings blade for the collection in the [Azure Portal](https://portal.azure.com/) and choosing `On` and providing a default value.

+**2. Only set a TTL for session documents**

+Choose this option if you will be storing other kinds of data besides just sessions in your collection.
+With this option, each session document will be given a `ttl` attribute with the value you specify in the `documentdb-session` config object (see above).
+The session documents will be deleted after they expire, but not the other documents in your collection (unless they also have a `ttl` property on them).

+To configure TTL for session documents, include a value for `ttl` in the `documentdb-session` config object, and make sure that your collection has TTL enabled, but without a default expiration time. `documentdb-session` will not enable TTL on the collection unless it creates the collection during initialization; if you created your own collection, you will need to enable TTL manually.

+To enable TTL without a default expiration, either call the `.replaceCollection()` method of the DocumentDB Node.js SDK and include an attribute `"defaultTtl": -1`, or go to the Settings blade for the collection in the [Azure Portal](https://portal.azure.com/) and select `On (no default)`.

+(You can read more about DocumentDB's TTL feature [here](https://azure.microsoft.com/en-us/documentation/articles/documentdb-time-to-live/).)

 ### Working with Partitioned Collections
 If you use partitioned collections, you can enable partitioning in the same way that you would enable it using the [DocumentDB Node.js SDK](https://github.com/Azure/azure-documentdb-node).
 The session store instance exposes the DocumentDB SDK's [DocumentClient](http://azure.github.io/azure-documentdb-node/DocumentClient.html) object (as `.client`), which you can use to register your partition resolver.
-A short example is below, and you can see a more complete example of using partition resolver [here](https://github.com/Azure/azure-documentdb-node/blob/master/samples/Partitioning/app.js).
+A short example is below, and you can see a more complete example of using a partition resolver [here](https://github.com/Azure/azure-documentdb-node/blob/master/samples/Partitioning/app.js).

 ```
 const documentdb = require('documentdb');